vctngg/BlackMythWukong/README.md

                                       **INSTRUCTION ON HOW TO USE THIS RESPIRATORY**

 1. Download

     -Download the folders "Debug" and "Data" then put them into a separate folder.

    -Inside the debug folder, you will find a .exe file.
 Open it to play the game.
-2. Source code
+3. Source code

    -You can download my source code via "BlackMythWukong" folder.
 Feel free to use it as a reference for yourself.
-3. How to play the game
+5. How to play the game

-   -AD to move, SPACE to jump
+   -A,D to move, SPACE to jump

-   -JKLO to attack with different skills
+   -J,K,L,O to attack with different skills

    -Enter to go to the next dialog